TopQuadrant/shacl/process.md

 To build the latest snapshot code for your local system:

-Clone the github repo, run maven in the local directory:
+Clone the GitHub repo, run maven in the local directory:

 ```
 git clone https://github.com/TopQuadrant/shacl
 cd shacl
-mvn clean install
+./mvnw clean install
 ```

 The latest SNAPSHOT code is now available in you local maven